AviatrixSystems/Docs/StartUpGuides/aviatrix-china-controller-startup-guide.rst

 The Aviatrix Controller provides a single pane of glass for all your secure networking tasks.
 You can run the Controller in your own VPC or let Aviatrix manage it in `our hosted service <https://www.aviatrix.com/trial/>`_.

-The following guide applies to running the Controller in your own environment.
+The following guide applies to running the Controller in your own environment in China.

 The first thing you need to do is to launch the Controller instance.